 According to the American Pregnancy Association, avoid these plants and herbs while pregnant or breastfeeding:

+Not only is it safe to take vitamins while pregnant, but it’s also extremely helpful.
 Expecting mothers have unique nutrient needs that are necessary to optimize prenatal care.
-For most pregnant women, taking a well-rounded prenatal supplement is a great place to start.
+For most pregnant women, taking a well-rounded prenatal supplement while pregnant is a great place to start.

 **As a reminder, the information in this article is for educational purposes only.
 Pregnant and nursing women should always consult their OB-GYN and/or primary care physician before adding any vitamins or supplements to their routines.